suwarna93/Road-Traffic-Severity-prediction/README.md

  Traffic accident prediction is a crucial and challenging issue in the domain of intelligent traffic safety management system;

  It is of great significance for analyzing the future development trend of traffic accidents and implementing proactive prevention measures under existing road traffic conditions.

+### Problem -Statement:-

+This is a multi-class classification problem where we are predicting the severity of accident :

+1) Slight Injury
+2) Fatal Injury
+3) Serious Injury

+based on the other 31 features.